+Things were looking good for the Aniston family (Jennifer also had an older half-brother, John, 9 years her senior).
 From 1967 to 1970, John made good money playing Eric Richards in the series Days Of Our Lives, NBC's longest-running soap, concerning the trials and tribulations of the folks of a fictional Salem (he also appear in The Virginian and Mission: Impossible).
 It didn't last, however.
 When the part went, so did the good times.
 John worked as a door-to-door salesman, his only acting success being one small part in Savalas's Kojak.
 His wife won a few modelling contracts, but more money was needed.
 John considered entering the medical profession, but was too old to be taken in by any American university.
 Instead, when Jennifer was 5, he began his training in Athens, taking his family with him.

-.
 Here they would remain for a year.
 Then John had his studies interrupted by his agent in New York.
 Would he care to return to the world of soap?
 He would, and so returned to the Big Apple for a three-year stint in Love Of Life, a major hit based around two warring sisters.
 John's son would be played by an actor destined for infinitely bigger things - Christopher Reeve.
 Just a few years later, Jennifer and her mother would meet Reeve on the street and an embarrassed 9-year-old Jennifer would pull her mother away.
 The very next week Superman was released - the youngster now being furious that her mother had not persuaded her to talk to their very-soon-to-be-mega-famous pal Reeve.

 Unfortunately, John Aniston's newfound success would coincide with the breakdown of his marriage.
 They'd divorce in 1978, when Jennifer was 9.
 He'd go on to even greater TV stardom, first spending the years 1978-1984 in the series Search For Tomorrow, then the very next year returning to Days Of Our Lives as moustachioed rotter Victor Kiriakis, keeping the role till 1997, then taking it up once more in 1999 (he also pop up in Star Trek Voyager and The West Wing).
 He'd marry again, to actress Sherry Rooney, and present Jennifer with a step-brother, Alexander.